rackerlabs/technical-blog/content/blog/2020/2020-05-28-using-wvd-and-fslogix-part2/index.md

   the applications from all but a specific allowed group.

-- **Java version masking**: If you have applications that require varying versions of Java&ref;, you can create rules to only provide the old version of Java to that application.
+- **Java version masking**: If you have applications that require varying versions of Java&reg;, you can create rules to only provide the old version of Java to that application.

 See [Part three](https://developer.rackspace.com/blog/using-wvd-and-fslogix-part3/)